compbiolabucf/X-intNMF/README.md

     - `numpy` for CPU only.
 All operations are performed using numpy.
     - `cupy` for GPU using cupy.
 Most of the iterative operations are performed using cupy, the rest are performed using numpy.
     - `pytorch` for GPU using pytorch.
 Most of the iterative operations are performed using pytorch, the rest are performed using numpy. **This is the recommended backend**

+## Known issues
+- Documentation for methods and classes on `__init__.py` file of `X-intNMF` class is not correctly rendered when hovering over the method/class name.
+You can view the documentation by shift+click on the method/class name to view the source code and its docstring.

+## Contact
+For any concern or further assistance, contact [tienthanh.bui@ucf.edu](mailto:tienthanh.bui@ucf.edu)

 (c) 2025 bu1th4nh / UCF Computational Biology Lab.
 All rights reserved.